Go Back Email Link

 Instructions

-• Preheat the oven to 200C/180C Fan/Gas 6.
-Heat a large ovenproof frying pan on the hob until just hot, then add the oil, onion and red pepper and fry for 2 minutes, until just softened.
+• Heat a medium ovenproof frying pan (mine is a 24cm one) on the hob until just hot, then add the oil, onion and red pepper and fry for 2 minutes, until just softened.
 Turn the heat up, add the chorizo and cook for 3 to 4 minutes until it has released its oil and is crisp around the edges.
 The mixture will go a lovely red colour.

 • Meanwhile, crack the eggs into a large jug and whisk with the milk, a pinch of salt and plenty of black pepper.